lunes, 12 de noviembre de 2001

 Vicente Romero Redondo)

-You pronounced your name and a paper you hid
+You spoke your name and hid a paper

-you looked at me again and in silence you left
+you looked at me once more, and in silence departed,

 you invited me to spend a lascivious night

-you took me in your arms, you said, "I love you"
+you took me in your arms, you whispered “I love you,”

-and I loved you on the carpet without telling you anything.
+and I loved you on the carpet without a word.

-I squeezed your thighs like that with the force of a cougar,
+I pressed your thighs with the strength of a puma,

-and a moon eclipse woke up in the mist
+and a lunar eclipse awoke within the mist

 burying a stake in your glassy belly.

-And I left at dawn on the empty street
+I departed at dawn through the empty street,

-and a paper that in your unfolded hand remained.
+and a paper unfolded in your hand remained.

 jueves, 23 de agosto de 2001